Spire Wealth Management Has $87,000 Stock Position in Edison International (NYSE:EIX)

-Spire Wealth Management reduced its position in Edison International (NYSE:EIX – Get Rating) by 53.0% in the 1st quarter, according to its most recent filing with the SEC.
+Spire Wealth Management cut its stake in shares of Edison International (NYSE:EIX – Get Rating) by 53.0% in the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm owned 1,237 shares of the utilities provider’s stock after selling 1,394 shares during the period.
-Spire Wealth Management’s holdings in Edison International were worth $87,000 at the end of the most recent reporting period.
+Spire Wealth Management’s holdings in Edison International were worth $87,000 as of its most recent SEC filing.

-Several other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
-Conning Inc. increased its stake in shares of Edison International by 4.1% in the 4th quarter.
-Conning Inc. now owns 4,093 shares of the utilities provider’s stock valued at $279,000 after buying an additional 163 shares during the period.
-Deseret Mutual Benefit Administrators increased its stake in shares of Edison International by 6.4% in the 4th quarter.
-Deseret Mutual Benefit Administrators now owns 2,758 shares of the utilities provider’s stock valued at $188,000 after buying an additional 165 shares during the period.
-Cypress Wealth Services LLC increased its stake in shares of Edison International by 4.5% in the 4th quarter.
-Cypress Wealth Services LLC now owns 4,046 shares of the utilities provider’s stock valued at $276,000 after buying an additional 173 shares during the period.
-Associated Banc Corp increased its stake in shares of Edison International by 3.7% in the 4th quarter.
-Associated Banc Corp now owns 5,012 shares of the utilities provider’s stock valued at $342,000 after buying an additional 180 shares during the period.
-Finally, Louisiana State Employees Retirement System increased its stake in shares of Edison International by 0.8% in the 4th quarter.
-Louisiana State Employees Retirement System now owns 23,800 shares of the utilities provider’s stock valued at $1,624,000 after buying an additional 200 shares during the period.
-87.89% of the stock is owned by institutional investors.
+Several other institutional investors also recently made changes to their positions in the stock.
+Capital Research Global Investors grew its stake in shares of Edison International by 28.5% during the fourth quarter.
+Capital Research Global Investors now owns 21,567,094 shares of the utilities provider’s stock worth $1,471,953,000 after purchasing an additional 4,777,038 shares during the period.
+Pzena Investment Management LLC grew its stake in shares of Edison International by 1.3% during the fourth quarter.
+Pzena Investment Management LLC now owns 14,875,516 shares of the utilities provider’s stock worth $1,015,254,000 after purchasing an additional 188,761 shares during the period.
+Capital International Investors grew its stake in shares of Edison International by 360.4% during the fourth quarter.
+Capital International Investors now owns 12,519,754 shares of the utilities provider’s stock worth $854,473,000 after purchasing an additional 9,800,598 shares during the period.
+Deutsche Bank AG grew its stake in shares of Edison International by 7.8% during the fourth quarter.
+Deutsche Bank AG now owns 9,580,805 shares of the utilities provider’s stock worth $653,891,000 after purchasing an additional 691,686 shares during the period.
+Finally, JPMorgan Chase & Co. grew its stake in shares of Edison International by 55.2% during the fourth quarter.
+JPMorgan Chase & Co. now owns 9,421,287 shares of the utilities provider’s stock worth $643,004,000 after purchasing an additional 3,349,315 shares during the period.
+87.89% of the stock is owned by institutional investors and hedge funds.

 A number of brokerages recently commented on EIX.
-Wells Fargo & Company lifted their price objective on Edison International from $70.00 to $79.00 and gave the stock an “overweight” rating in a research note on Wednesday, March 30th.
-Mizuho cut Edison International from a “buy” rating to a “neutral” rating and decreased their price objective for the stock from $82.00 to $72.00 in a research note on Tuesday, May 10th.
-Royal Bank of Canada lifted their price objective on Edison International from $73.00 to $82.00 and gave the stock an “outperform” rating in a research note on Thursday, April 14th.
 UBS Group decreased their price objective on Edison International from $73.00 to $68.00 and set a “neutral” rating for the company in a research note on Thursday, June 30th.
-Finally, Citigroup lifted their price objective on Edison International from $67.00 to $79.00 in a research note on Wednesday, May 4th.
-Five investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the company currently has a consensus rating of “Hold” and an average price target of $72.00.
+Wells Fargo & Company boosted their target price on Edison International from $70.00 to $79.00 and gave the company an “overweight” rating in a research note on Wednesday, March 30th.
+StockNews.com assumed coverage on Edison International in a research note on Thursday, March 31st.
+They issued a “hold” rating for the company.
+Mizuho cut Edison International from a “buy” rating to a “neutral” rating and decreased their target price for the company from $82.00 to $72.00 in a research note on Tuesday, May 10th.
+Finally, Morgan Stanley decreased their target price on Edison International from $65.00 to $64.00 and set an “equal weight” rating for the company in a research note on Monday, May 23rd.
+Five investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
+According to data from MarketBeat.com, the stock presently has a consensus rating of “Hold” and an average target price of $72.00.

-Edison International (NYSE:EIX – Get Rating) last issued its quarterly earnings results on Tuesday, May 3rd.
-The utilities provider reported $1.07 EPS for the quarter, beating analysts’ consensus estimates of $0.74 by $0.33.
-The company had revenue of $3.97 billion for the quarter, compared to analyst estimates of $3.34 billion.
+Edison International (NYSE:EIX – Get Rating) last announced its quarterly earnings results on Tuesday, May 3rd.
+The utilities provider reported $1.07 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.74 by $0.33.
 Edison International had a return on equity of 12.27% and a net margin of 4.22%.
-The company’s quarterly revenue was up 34.1% compared to the same quarter last year.
-During the same period in the previous year, the company posted $0.79 earnings per share.
-Sell-side analysts forecast that Edison International will post 4.46 earnings per share for the current year.
+The business had revenue of $3.97 billion during the quarter, compared to the consensus estimate of $3.34 billion.
+During the same quarter in the prior year, the company posted $0.79 earnings per share.
+Edison International’s revenue was up 34.1% compared to the same quarter last year.
+On average, analysts predict that Edison International will post 4.46 EPS for the current year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Sunday, July 31st.
-Shareholders of record on Tuesday, July 5th will be paid a $0.70 dividend.
+The business also recently declared a quarterly dividend, which will be paid on Sunday, July 31st.
+Investors of record on Tuesday, July 5th will be issued a dividend of $0.70 per share.
 The ex-dividend date of this dividend is Friday, July 1st.
 This represents a $2.80 annualized dividend and a yield of 4.50%.
-Edison International’s dividend payout ratio is 183.01%.
+Edison International’s dividend payout ratio (DPR) is currently 183.01%.

 Edison International Profile (Get Rating)